 Welcome to Environmental, Health and Safety (EHS).
 We want to wish you a happy, healthful and safe experience at the University of South Dakota.
 It is our mission to protect our students, staff and faculty and prevent our work from causing harm to the environment.
 To that end, we are dedicated to the integration of safety and environmental compliance into our culture and our behavior.

 As you explore EHS, you will find a variety of tools to assist you in incorporating safety into your work and study.
-In addition, we offer personal services to assist with issues of laboratory safety, radiation safety, biosafety, laser safety, waste disposal, ergonomics, etc. If you do not find the information you are looking for here, please feel free to contact our office at 605-677-6265, or by email at email@example.com.
+In addition, we offer personal services to assist with issues of laboratory safety, radiation safety, biosafety, laser safety, waste disposal, ergonomics, etc. If you do not find the information you are looking for here, please feel free to contact us at 605-677-6265 or at email@example.com.

 Use of radioactive materials by faculty, staff, or students requires compliance with NRC and USD policies.
 Authorization and approval by the Radiation Safety Officer (RSO)is required for faculty.
 All persons working with radioactive material must receive training appropriate to their use and must be approved by the RSO.
 USD has a radioactive material license issued by the US Nuclear Regulatory Commission (NRC).
 The license authorizes faculty, staff and students to use radioactive materials in research and teaching.
 This is a Type B license of broad scope which does not permit the use of radioactive materials in patients or human subjects.